 We meet in St. Albans, at the United Reformed Church Hall on the corner of Sandpit Lane and Homewood Road from 8pm, unless otherwise stated on the programme (i.e. for a meal or evening walk).
-There is a charge of £1 for Wednesday evenings to cover the cost of the hall and may be additional charges for cost of food etc.
+There is a charge of £1 for Wednesday evenings to cover the cost of the hall and there may be additional charges for cost of food etc.

 What can I expect on a Sunday walk?

 We try to give a variety of walks mainly around Hertfordshire from 5 to 15 miles, typically starting at 10am for a full day or later for shorter walks.
 There may be a pub to visit on route, but normally we take sandwiches for lunch outdoors.
 It is often possible to arrange a lift to the meeting point if you do not have your own transport.
 Bike rides are similar however we can cover a longer distance- e.g. 30 to 40 miles.